 what is the status of the proposal?
 Pre-application?
 If so, where can that pre-application be viewed

 This project is in very preliminary stages and much more consultation is needed before a business plan and application can be submitted.
 Community input is very welcome.
-Photos and maps and requests were presented at the Vision session.
+Photos of what buildings could potentially look like, and a potential property mapwere presented at the Vision session.
+The focus was to start the public dialogue and to make people aware of the idea of the project.
+Also to solicit interest and participation.
 The graveyard committee has also requested a boundary adjustment.
 Information and materials will be shared as soon as they become available.

 releasing Crown Land that is already designated PU requires extensive community consultation and agreement.
 What role does HIRRA play in this process?

 No official HIRRA representatives were present.
-Angeleah Hoeppner requested that the background information be sent to the three new HIRRA Executive members.
+HICEEC and HIRRA have had a collaborative approach to the Vision process and will continue to work together.
+They have not been approached to work on this project, but access the HIRRA membership is valuable to helping inform the public Angeleah Hoeppner requested that the background information be sent to the three new HIRRA Executive members.
+(Ashley, Angeleah and

-Sheila emphasized that all levels of community need to be involved including HIRRA, HIAA, Preschool, School and SPARK ie traffic flow in the area
+HICEEC emphasized that all levels of community need to be involved perhaps with continuing meetings with the Central Area occupants - including HIRRA, HIAA, Preschool, School, Fire Department, and SPARK ie traffic flow in the area

 What is the name of the person in Victoria who has been hired to facilitate HICEEC's proposal?

-Katherine found consultant Ross Burchell who has an impressive group of colleagues and who is working on a contingency basis to find funding for a pre-feasibility and feasibility study.
+Katherine found consultant Ross Birchall who has an impressive group of colleagues and who is working on a contingency basis to find funding for a pre-feasibility and feasibility study.

 what are the plans for tackling the "water license/system" issue for a mobile home park